Revealer51/Minesweeper/README.md

 # Minesweeper
 Minesweeper in Java
-My atempt to make Minesweeper in Java
+My attempt to make Minesweeper in Java